Miranda Lambert Rocks Fishnet Stockings And Lacy Black Bra In Drool-Worthy New Photo

 “OMG chills!
 I am freaking LOVING this new edge we are hearing,” one more raved with a series of flame emoji.

 Yesterday, the blonde beauty also teased fans on Instagram that her new track would be dropping tomorrow.
 In a simple post with a black background and the song name written in red cursive letters alongside her name in white, Miranda gave fans another little listen.
-Like her most recent post, this one earned Miranda a lot of attention from her followers with over 19,000 likes and nearly 600 comments with fans once again sharing their thoughts on the new track.
+Like her most recent post, this one earned Miranda plenty of attention from her followers with over 19,000 likes and nearly 600 comments with fans once again sharing their thoughts on the new track.

 Fans can keep up with all of Miranda’s projects by following her on Instagram.